How much does an LLC cost in Washington DC cost?

 - $200 – $500 for the Basic Business License Renewal

-- $125 (per year) if you hire a Registered Agent in Washington DC
+$125 (per year) if you hire a Registered Agent in Washington DC (but if you or a friend/family member are the Agent, there is no cost ($0).

 And of course there’s taxes, which include the amount you pay in taxes and how much you pay your accountant for their services.
 This will vary quite a lot and we’re not able to provide an estimate.
 You’ll need to speak to a few accountants regarding your business.